ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

 There is the possibility that the upgrade will fail and this is likely due to adding pipeline properties to the pipelines manually via the UI rather than through Projects.
 The likely error in this case that is seen in the logs will be `duplicate property error`.
 To resolve this issue, you will have to remove the problematic property in the UI and then re-run the Projects deploy step of the DA.
 If the property is not easily identifiable then delete all the pipeline properties apart from the repository tool integration properties.

-Note: If the property does not appear in the JSON then it will not appear in the pipeline properties after the deployment.
+If the property does not appear in the JSON then it will not appear in the pipeline properties after the deployment.
 As long as the property has an empty value set, then you can use the above listed variables if required.
+{: #note}

-Version 2.0.3 has two other significant changes
+Version 2.0.3 has two other significant changes:

-1) There is a significant reduction in the number of variables available for setup.
+*  There is a significant reduction in the number of variables available for setup.
 Roughly a 60% reduction.
 This is from a combination of using the pipeline property JSONs and adding more group level variables and hiding their related variables.
 For example `cos_bucket_name` sets the cos bucket name across all three toolchains and the related variables of `ci_cos_bucket_name`, `cd_cos_bucket_name` and `cc_cos_bucket_name` are now absent.

-2) Locked properties: This is a new feature designed to limit the control for users that only have permission to run the pipelines.
+*  Locked properties: This is a new feature designed to limit the control for users that only have permission to run the pipelines.
 When the property is locked, it will not be available to edit when running a pipeline.
 Several properties are now locked by default.
 To unlock these properties, identify the required property in the properties JSON and add the following line:

 ```JSON
 {